 - The Public Order Act of 1935 criminalizes nudity if the nudist intends to offend.

 You can see that a. male nudity is a bigger problem (it also is more likely to cause offense), and that b. the law might be open to interpretation.
 After all...does or doesn't the intention to offend start with stripping off?

 What it boils down to is this: nudity in public is off limits.
 If somebody takes offense or if you are male or if the wind is blowing from the east and the guards are missing their lunch because of you.

-Curiously enough local authorities would have the power to establish cloth-free or clothing-optional areas on beaches.
+Curiously enough, local authorities would have the power to establish clothes-free or clothing-optional areas on beaches.
 But none do, preferring to turn a blind eye to the problem.
 This might well be due to fear of a public opinion backlash should any authority be perceived to further "indecent behavior."

 Irish Nude Beaches Amongst Best in World

 Now here's a curious fact—Irish beaches feature amongst the most popular nudist beaches in the world.
 Not a bad effort considering that there are no nudist beaches in Ireland.